Charter Renewal Support

 The 2016-2017 Charter Renewal Handbook is your guide to the annual recharter process.
 With the assistance of your unit commissioner, this book will lead your unit step by step through rechartering your unit.

-Before beginning Internet Rechartering, read the handbook above, collect all member information, including new member forms with the appropriate signatures.
-To complete the process, you must be connected to a printer to print the final report for signature.
+Before beginning Internet Rechartering, read the handbook above, collect all member information, including new member applications with appropriate signatures.
+Consult the help and the tutorial for additional instructions on using Internet Rechartering.

 ANNUAL MEETING WITH CHARTERED ORGANIZATION